Clipping (morphology): Creation and adoption

 According to Hans Marchand, clippings are not coined as words belonging to the core lexicon of a language.
 They typically originate as synonyms within the jargon or slang of an in-group, such as schools, army, police, and the medical profession.
-For example, exam(ination), math(ematics), and lab(oratory) originated in school slang; spec(ulation) and tick(et = credit) in stock-exchange slang; and vet(eran) and cap(tain) in army slang.
+For example, exam(ination), math(ematics), and lab(oratory) originated in school slang; spec(ulation) and tick(et = credit) in stock-exchange slang; spec(ification) and mem(ory) in IT slang; and vet(eran) and cap(tain) in army slang.

-Clipped forms can pass into common usage when they are widely useful, becoming part of standard language, which most speakers would agree has happened with math/maths, lab, exam, phone (from telephone), fridge (from refrigerator), and various others.
+Clipped forms can pass into common usage when they are widely useful, becoming part of standard language, which most speakers would agree has happened with math(s), lab, exam, phone (from telephone), fax (from facsimile – Latin for "make alike"), ad (from advertisement), fridge (from refrigerator), and various others.
 When their usefulness is limited to narrower contexts, they remain outside the standard register.
 Many, such as mani and pedi for manicure and pedicure or mic/mike for microphone, occupy a middle ground in which their appropriate register is a subjective judgment, but succeeding decades tend to see them become more widely used.